etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/platform-extensions/overview.md

 This module provides SOAP with Attachments API for Java (SAAJ), which was part of JDK until 10.
 Starting from JDK 11, it was removed, which makes this module required as a dependency for those modules making use of it in order to be able to compile in JDK11+.

 !!! info
-        For more information, read the technical documentation in the  [Developer Guide](/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle/#javax-xml-soap-api).
+        For more information, visit the [Developer Guide](/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle/#javax-xml-soap-api).

 ### Report Cache Management